Help for vulnerable people

 Their phone lines are open Monday to Thursday 9am to 4.30pm and Friday 9am to 4pm.

 They offer help with picking up and delivering prescriptions on behalf of the NHS.
-They can assist with taking patients to essential appointments.
+They can also help with taking patients to essential appointments.

 The Osteoporosis Society

 - telephone: 0808 8000035

 - website: The Osteoporosis Society

 Opening times: Monday to Friday 9am to 5pm except bank holidays

 All face to face meetings have been cancelled including the Stockport Volunteer Meetings, until 30 June.